-The 2020 edition of CONEXPO & IFPE—the year’s largest construction industry shows—seems a long-ago memory at this point as much of the world went into stay at home orders not long after the show, particularly those located in the U.S. At the time the situation was extremely uncertain and many in the industry were still anticipating having a whole year of travel ahead of us in 2020.
+The 2020 edition of CONEXPO & IFPE seems a long-ago memory at this point as it was the last industry event I attended.
+Much of the world went into stay at home orders not long after the show, particularly those located in the U.S. At the time the situation was extremely uncertain and many in the industry were still anticipating having a whole year of travel ahead of us in 2020.

 For the OEM Off-Highway staff and many of our readers, travel to trade shows, conferences and seminars provides an opportunity to see what is happening in the industry.